-The challenging situation facing Christians in the Holy Land has been made significantly worse by the coronavirus pandemic.
-Friends of the Holy Land continues to support Christians in the West Bank, Gaza, Israel and Jordan.
+The challenging situation facing Christians in the Holy Land has been made significantly worse by the conflict in that land.
+Friends of the Holy Land are seeking to help them in their need.

-Aid to the Church in Need has been supporting Christians dealing with conflict in different parts of the world, especially in Nigeria where they have been facing persecution from Islamist extremists.
+Aid to the Church in Need has been supporting Christians dealing with conflict in different parts of the world.

 The International Refugee Trust works to bring dignity and hope to those whose lives have been torn apart by war and conflict, through their partners in South Sudan, Tanzania, Uganda and Jordan.

-Nearer home, Caritas Westminster are working to support some of the most vulnerable people in our own society, whose lives have been made more difficult by the Covid-19 pandemic.
+Nearer home, Caritas Westminster are working to support some of the most vulnerable people in our own society, whose lives have been made more difficult by the cost-of-living crisis.

-While most of us retreat to the security of our homes, refugees still experience many of the difficulties of being destitute.
-The Jesuit Refugee Service has had to suspend some of its operations because of the pandemic, but continues to offer practical support to refugees in whatever way it can.
+While most of us seek safety in our homes, refugees still experience many of the difficulties of being destitute.
+The Jesuit Refugee Service offers practical support to refugees in whatever way it can.

 The North London Hospice relies heavily on voluntary support to provide high-quality palliative and end-of-life care.